Compare NSW Electricity Providers

 Editor’s notes

-Owned by French utilities giant Engie, Simply Energy is well-known for offering a wide range of products in New South Wales, including an exclusive deal for NRMA members that brings larger unconditional discounts.
+Owned by the French utilities giant of the same name, Engie is well-known for offering a wide range of products in NSW.
+Its offers include an exclusive deal for NRMA members that brings larger unconditional discounts, as well as its competitive Engie Saver plan with guaranteed discounts on usage and supply charges.
 Rates across these plans are typically variable, coming with no exit fees or lock-in contracts.
-The retailer also offers carbon offset options, meaning carbon emissions associated with customers’ energy usage is offset by Simply Energy, which purchases certificates in activities that meet the standards set by Climate Active Carbon Neutral Standard’s offset eligibility criteria.

 Ratings result

-Rounding out this year’s ratings is Dodo with three stars for overall satisfaction, value for money, bill & cost clarity, customer service and online tools and advice.
-As for its ease of sign-up, it managed to snag four stars.
+Rounding out our 2023 ratings is AGL, which took home three stars in all categories: overall satisfaction, value for money, customer service, bill and cost clarity, online tools and advice and ease of sign-up.

 Editor’s notes